Two WSL2 + Docker Networking Pitfalls: Silently Occupied Ports & Host Mode localhost Unreachable

 Error messages can mislead you

 password authentication failed does not always mean the password is wrong.
 When connected to a different instance (like Docker's PostgreSQL), that instance may not have the same user or password, producing the same error.
 If the password is verified correct, prioritize checking whether you're connecting to the right instance.
+If data writes show all zeros after connecting, the issue might be a Drizzle sql template parameterization pitfall rather than a connection problem.

 Don't hardcode a different port in app code